Coconut Oil in Skin Care

 Is refined coconut oil safe for use in skin care?

-Refined coconut oil is a very common ingredient in skin care products.
+Refined coconut oil is safe to use and common in skin care products.

-Refined coconut oil doesn't have many of the beneficial fatty acids unrefined coconut oil has that are needed to hydrate the skin, which means improper use can result in damage to the skin barrier.
+Refined coconut oil doesn't have many of the beneficial fatty acids unrefined coconut oil has that are needed to hydrate the skin, which means it needs to be combined with other moisturizing ingredients in many cases to be effective.

 Is unrefined coconut oil safe in skin care products?